 Indigenous Youth, Food Knowledge & Arctic Change (EALLU) II

-Canada, Norway, Russian Federation, Sweden, AIA, Saami Council.
+Canada, Norway, Russian Federation, Sweden, Aleut International Association, Saami Council.
 (The project is managed by the Association of World Reindeer Herders)

 A follow on project from the U.S. and Finnish Chairmanships (2015-2017, 2017-2019)